makerdao/community/governance/polls/MIP9 Community Greenlight Poll - PUNK - February 21, 2022.md

 ## Review

-This poll asks whether the asset $asset_code ($asset_name) should be prioritized for inclusion in the Maker Protocol by the [Core Units](https://mips.makerdao.com/mips/details/MIP38#mip38c2-core-unit-state).
+This poll asks whether the asset PUNK (CryptoPunk) should be prioritized for inclusion in the Maker Protocol by the [Core Units](https://mips.makerdao.com/mips/details/MIP38#mip38c2-core-unit-state).

-Please review the collateral onboarding application [thread]($discus) to inform your position before voting.
+Please review the collateral onboarding application [thread](https://forum.makerdao.com/t/punk-collateral-onboarding-application/12992) to inform your position before voting.

 ## Outcomes